dgroomes/my-software/README.md

 # my-config

-Personal configuration stuff including dot files, instructions and other configuration files.
+Personal configuration stuff including dot files, installation instructions and other configuration files.

+## Overview

 The most useful component of this repository is the [My macOS Setup](#my-macos-setup) section.
 It provides step-by-step instructions I like to follow for setting up a new Mac.

-## Organization

 The repo is organized in the following directories:

 ### `bash/`

 My Bash config and notes about Bash auto-completion (I always forget how to set this up!).

 ### `iterm2/`